NoahTheDuke/lazytest/README.md

 * `are` is strictly worse than `doseq` or `mapv`.
 * `clojure.test/report` is `^:dynamic`, but that leads to being unable to combine multiple reporters at once, or libraries such as Leiningen monkey-patching it.
 * Tests can't be grouped or bundled in any meaningful way (no, defining `test-ns-hook` does not count).
-* `testing` calls aren't real contexts, it's just a dynamic var of strings.
+* `testing` calls aren't real contexts, they're just strings.
 * Fixtures serve a real purpose but because they're set on the namespace, their definition is side-effecting and using them is complicated and hard to reuse.

 [problems]: https://stuartsierra.com/2010/07/05/lazytest-status-report